- Medicare covers medically necessary blood tests ordered by a physician based on Medicare guidelines.

 - A supplemental (Medigap) plan may help with out-of-pocket costs like deductibles.

 Blood tests are an important diagnostic tool doctors use to screen for risk factors and monitor health conditions.
-It is generally a simple procedure to measure how your body is functioning and find any early warning signs.
+A blood test is generally a simple procedure to measure how your body is functioning and find any early warning signs.

 Medicare covers many types of